pvdz/preval/tests/cases/if_test_inv_ident/base.md

 # Preval test case

-# al_invert.md
+# base.md

-> Tests > Tofix > Al invert
+> If test inv ident > Base
 >
-> If a binding only has !x in all writes, can't we instead apply ! to the
+> Doing an if-test on a value that was !-inverted means we can just invert
-> reads?
-And is that helpful?
+> the if-else and use the invert-arg for it instead.

 ## Input